zudochkin/awesome-newsletters/README.md

 * [Cron.Weekly](https://www.cronweekly.com).
 A weekly newsletter, delivered to you every Sunday, with news & tools tailored to Linux sysadmins.
 * [MicroServices Weekly](http://www.microservicesweekly.com/).
 Get a free weekly dose of Microservice architectures and container-based virtualization news and articles from around the community.
 * [Awesome SysAdmin Newsletter](https://sysadmin.libhunt.com/newsletter).
 A curated list of awesome SysAdmin tools, software and resources.
-* [DevOpsLinks](http://devopslinks.com).
-DevOpsLinks is a community of thousands of IT experts from all over the world.
 * [Monitoring Weekly](https://weekly.monitoring.love/).
 Monitoring Weekly delivers the latest monitoring news, articles, and tools right to your inbox.
 * [SRE Weekly](http://sreweekly.com/).
 SRE Weekly is a newsletter devoted to everything related to keeping a site or service available as consistently as possible.
 * [Web Operations Weekly](https://webopsweekly.com/).
 A weekly newsletter on Web operations, infrastructure, performance, and tooling, from the browser down to the metal.